Beginner's Guide To A/B Testing

 2. Personalization

 Key Takeaway: Show your users that you understand their needs by adding a personal touch.
-From the recommendations based on their past behavior or the messaging delivered in your emails or push notifications, you can never go wrong with making the experience more personal and contextual for the customer.
+From the recommendations based on their past behavior to the messaging delivered in your emails or push notifications, you can never go wrong with making the experience more personal and contextual for the customer.

 3. Onboarding Flows

-Key Takeaway: Play around with fun characters and explore what graphics, language, number of steps and amount of information required best eliminate friction during onboarding.
+Key Takeaway: Play around with fun characters and explore what graphics, language, number of steps, and amount of information required best eliminate friction during onboarding.

 4. Page Layout

 Apps like Feedback go through multiple versions of their interface to ensure their users get the best experience.
-See below how they display all their offerings with bright colorful pictures and users can scroll downwards to see the other options, one by one.
+See below how they display all their offerings with bright, colorful pictures, and users can scroll downwards to see the other options, one by one.

 Bottom line: Whether you have a mobile app or an online store, if you’re not A/B testing, you’re flying blind.